hanada31/ICC-Resolution-Evaluation/README.md

-# ICC-Resolution-Evaluation
+# A Comprehensive Evaluation of Android ICC Resolution Techniques

+## Description
+### Information about paper.

+This artifact is for paper：
+> Jiwei Yan, Shixin Zhang, Yepang Liu, Xi Deng, Jun Yan, Jian Zhang.
+A Comprehensive Evaluation of Android ICC Resolution Techniques, ASE 2022.

+The contributions of this paper are threefold:

+- We construct multiple-type benchmark suites for ICC resolution, which contain both hand-made apps designed with specific characteristics and real-world apps with complex ICC implementation, and propose a dynamic ICC extraction approach to obtain characteristic-labeled oracles for representative apps.

+- We propose a unified ICC resolution comparison framework and design specific metrics for multiple-type benchmark suites.

+- We carry out in-depth evaluations on six popular and state-of-the-art ICC resolution tools, clarify the strengths and weaknesses of each tool, summarize the root causes that lead to precision loss, and discuss the directions for further improvement.

+### Description of this artifact.

+In the corresponding paper, we made a comprehensive evaluation of Android ICC resolution techniques.

+This artifact contains three parts:

+- The information about multiple-type benchmark suites, including the hand-made benchmarks, the large-scale real-world benchmarks, and especially the reusable data for our characteristic-labeled ICC benchmark displayed on [ICCViewer](https://iccviewer.ldby.site/ICCViewer/).
+- The scripts that are used to perform the unified ICC resolution comparison.
+- The evaluation results on the three benchmark suites, including the execution time, the evaluation results of number-based and oracle-based metrics, and the number of FN ICCs with specific tags.

+## Content

 ### BenchHand

 The evaluation results on five handmade benchmarks.

-- **DroidBench**: the ICC resolution results of tools, A3E, IC3, IC3-DIALDroid, Gator, StoryDistiller and ICCBot.

-- **ICCBench**: the ICC resolution results of tools, A3E, IC3, IC3-DIALDroid, Gator, StoryDistiller and ICCBot.

-- **RAICCBench**: the ICC resolution results of tools, A3E, IC3, IC3-DIALDroid, Gator, StoryDistiller and ICCBot.

-- **StoryDroidBench**: the ICC resolution results of tools, A3E, IC3, IC3-DIALDroid, Gator, StoryDistiller and ICCBot.

-- **ICCBotBench**: the ICC resolution results of tools, A3E, IC3, IC3-DIALDroid, Gator, StoryDistiller and ICCBot.
+- **DroidBench**: the ICC resolution results of the six tools under evaluation, *A3E*, *IC3*, *IC3-DIALDroid*, *Gator*, *StoryDistiller* and *ICCBot*.
+For each tool, we give the graphical result of reported ICC in *appName_atg@toolName.pdf*, and the dot source file *appName_atg@toolName.dot*.
+For tools, e.g., *IC3* and *ICCBot*, that make extra analysis about the value of intent field, we give the corresponding reports provided by tools.

+- **ICCBench**: Same as above.

+- **RAICCBench**: Same as above.

+- **StoryDroidBench**: Same as above.

+- **ICCBotBench**: Same as above.

 - **Statistic on BenchHand.xlsx**: statistic information, including the execution time, the evaluation results of number-based and oracle-based metrics, and the number of FN ICCs with specific tags.